ptalom/test_coherence_on_BERT_with_matrix_completion/README.md

  ![Fig 6](images/cvx.png)
  *Fig. 6 – MSE evolution according to tau for different p_mask*

+## Future work
+As future work,
+- we will test how are LLMs sensitive to coherence in-context, in a case study on sparse recovery and matrix factorization, inspired by the paper : *"What Can Transformers Learn In-Context?
+A Case Study of Simple Function Classes" (Garg et al., 2022)."*
+- we will also test the model for inputs based on low coherence

 ## To reproduce this work
 ### Setup